kubeedge/kubeedge/docs/setup/kubeedge_cri_configure.md

 ```

-Create the application and check the container is created with `CRI-O`,
+Create the application and check the container is created with `CRI-O` on edge side,

 ```bash
 kubectl apply -f $GOPATH/src/github.com/kubeedge/kubeedge/build/deployment.yaml